Return to Content

 Lockerbie adds that nothing is of greater importance to a father than training their children for discipline and their instruction in principles, which together make up character.

 I am not sure why my generation has failed at communicating that to their children.
-Perhaps one explanation can be found when, during a college parent orientation, we were told that since our children are now in college we more or less have no more responsibility over them.
+Perhaps one explanation can be found when, during a college parent orientation I once attended, we were told that parents more or less have no more responsibility over their children.

 You know, I'm not sure good parents ever stop parenting.
 And, I'm now wondering if the Passive Generation ever started.